thecmdrunner/quick-vm/README.md

 <summary>Step by Step Guide - Click Me!</summary>
 <br>

-### Please follow along the screenshots below to get the VM ready.
+### Please follow along the steps below to get the VM ready.

 + Open **Virtual Machine Manager** and Start the **Windows VM**